bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kochin.md

 7. Proposed a non-Eulerian expression for the Navier-Stokes equation.
 8. Showed that the class of initial-boundary problems for linear parabolic equations has the same well-posedness as the Cauchy initial-value problem.

-Born 6 May1901, St Petersburg, Russia.
+Born 6 May 1901, St Petersburg, Russia.
 Died 31 December 1944, Moscow, USSR.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kochin/)